Strong supermartingales and limits of nonnegative martingales: Formulation of the problem and main results

-and a non-negative random variable $f \in L^1 (P)$ such that $\tilde{f}_n\xrightarrow{\text{$P$-a.s.}}f$. \end{corollary} As has been illustrated by the work of Kramkov and Schachermayer \cite{KS01} and \v Zitkovi\'c \cite{Z10} (see also \cite{S04}) Koml\'os' lemma can be used as a substitute for compactness, e.g.~in the derivation of minimax theorems for Lagrange functions, where the optimisation is typically over convex sets.
-Replacing the $P$-almost sure convergence by the concept of \emph{Fatou convergence} F\"ollmer and Kramkov \cite{FK97} used Koml\'os' lemma to come up with a similar convergence result for stochastic processes.
-For this, we equip the probability space $(\Om, \mathcal{F}, P)$ with a filtration $\mathbb{F}=(\F_t)_{0 \leq t \leq 1}$ satisfying the usual conditions of right continuity and completeness and let $(M^n)^\infty_{n=1}$ be a sequence of non-negative martingales $M^n=(M^n_t)_{0 \leq t \leq 1}$ starting at $M^n_0=1$.
-For all unexplained notations from the general theory of stochastic processes and stochastic integration, we refer to the book of Dellacherie and Meyer \cite{DM82}.
+As has been illustrated by the work of Kramkov and Schachermayer \cite{KS01} and \v Zitkovi\'c \cite{Z10} (see also \cite{S04}) Koml\'os's lemma can be used as a substitute for compactness, for example, in the derivation of minimax theorems for Lagrange functions, where the optimization is typically over convex sets.
+Replacing the $P$-almost sure convergence by the concept of \emph{Fatou convergence} F\"ollmer and Kramkov \cite{FK97} used Koml\'os's lemma to come up with a similar convergence result for stochastic processes.
+For this, we equip the probability space $(\Omega, \mathcal{F}, P)$ with a filtration $\mathbb{F}=(\mathcal{F}_t)_{0 \leq t \leq1}$ satisfying the usual conditions of right continuity and completeness and let $(M^n)^\infty _{n=1}$ be a sequence of nonnegative martingales $M^n=(M^n_t)_{0 \leq t \leq1}$ starting at $M^n_0=1$.
+For all unexplained notation from the general theory of stochastic processes and stochastic integration, we refer to the book of Dellacherie and Meyer~\cite{DM82}.

+The construction of the Fatou limit by F\"ollmer and Kramkov can be summarized as in the following proposition.